 Understanding Whistleblowing

-Before delving into the impact of whistleblowing on stock prices, it is crucial to grasp the essence of whistleblowing.
-Whistleblowing occurs when an employee or insider of an organization reports instances of unethical, illegal, or fraudulent activities within the company to external authorities, regulatory bodies, or the public.
-Such reports can encompass a wide range of issues, including financial misconduct, environmental violations, safety hazards, and more.
+Whistleblowing happens when an employee or insider reports unethical, illegal, or fraudulent activity inside their company to external authorities, regulators, or the public.
+The reports can cover financial misconduct, environmental violations, safety hazards, and other harms.

-Whistleblowers are often motivated by a sense of moral duty, a desire for justice, or concerns about the impact of corporate misconduct on the public and stakeholders.
+Whistleblowers are often motivated by a sense of moral duty, a desire for justice, or concern about the impact of corporate misconduct on the public and stakeholders.
 Their reports can lead to investigations, legal actions, and, in some cases, substantial penalties for the organizations involved.
-Consequently, whistleblowing has far-reaching implications, not least of which is its impact on stock prices.

 Whistleblowing and Stock Price Reactions